 Useful info

-Xingping: top things to do
+Top things to do

-The best option to get to Xianggong hill is to ask the hotel where you are staying to arrange for a driver to take you there and back.
-Expect to pay at least 150RMB round trip.
+The best option to get to Xianggong Hill is to ask the hotel where you are staying to arrange for a driver to take you there and back.
+Expect to pay at least 150RMB for the round trip.
 You’ll also have to pay an entrance fee to climb the very steep stairs (built by a local man years ago) that in 30 minutes will take you to the top of the hill.

-Xingping is divided into two by the Li River and to cross it you can take a small ferry (at the cost of 5RMB) that in 5 minutes will take you to the other side.
+Xingping is divided into two by the Li River, and to cross it, you can take a small ferry (at the cost of 5RMB) that, in 5 minutes, will take you to the other side.
 If you are not planning to do the cruise, the ferry can be a very cheap and short alternative.

-If you love photography, in Xingping you can organize a photo session (for a fee) with one of the fishermen who (used to) use the cormorants to fish.
-I don’t want to get into a debate about how morally correct or not is it to promote this practice but it is part of the cultural heritage of these people, whether you like it or not.
+If you love photography, in Xingping, you can organize a photo session (for a fee) with one of the fishermen who (used to) use the cormorants to fish.
+I don’t want to get into a debate about how morally correct or not it is to promote this practice, but it is part of the cultural heritage of these people, whether you like it or not.

 How to get to Xingping from Guilin